We conducted our first storytelling workshop for PayPal in 2011.

 It’s not realistic to think business professionals can be the next Spielberg or Hemingway.

 With that said, business professionals can absolutely improve their communications by applying the same storytelling techniques that the master storytellers use.
-That’s what our storytelling workshops bring to the table, a pragmatic approach to communications.
+That’s what our storytelling trainings bring to the table, a pragmatic approach to communications.

 For more information, contact: